-Long Himachal & Spiti Valley Road Trip is the only way you can admire the beauty of valleys of this Himalayan state of India.
+Long Himachal & Spiti Valley Road Trip is the only way you can admire the beauty of the valleys of this Himalayan state of India.
 There is no other mode of transport you can take to the most treacherous road on earth.
 You have to take the narrow roads carved out of the sometimes sturdy and sometimes fragile mountains.
 You drive along the mighty rivers like Satlej and relatively calmer ones like Spiti River.
 For miles sometimes, you are the only one on the Himachal and Spiti Valley road trip.

 15 days Himachal Road Trip

 Most Himachal Road Trip stories are full of adventures but ours was a rather smooth travel.
 We were mentally prepared for some landslides as it was July.
 We were prepared to park ourselves on the roadside while waiting for the landslide to be cleared.
-It seems the Yatra Gods were with us, and we had a smooth drive all through 17 days we were on road.
+It seems the Yatra Gods were with us, and we had a smooth drive all through the 17 days we were on the road.

 Road Trip across Himachal Pradesh is by default a slow mode of travel.
 The narrow roads force you to move consciously, admiring them and fearing them at the same time.
-The landscape moves from lush green Apple country filled with Apple and other fruit orchards in Kinnaur to rugged mountains of Sangla Valley to the naked barren mountains of Spiti.
+The landscape moves from lush green Apple country filled with Apple and other fruit orchards in Kinnaur to the rugged mountains of Sangla Valley to the naked barren mountains of Spiti.
 The faith moves from being Hindu to being Buddhist.
 Color moves from green caps to colorful Buddhist flags.
 The water as an element is never far away on Himachal Road Trip, either as a river or as a lake.
 They are always sacred.